 The average investment on the Fundrise platform is about $5,000 with annual returns of between 9% – 10% according to management.
 As you become more familiar with the platform and more sophisticated, you can invest more and customize your investments with its new Fundrise Pro feature.

-Since selling my main SF rental house in 2017, I reinvested $550,000 of the proceeds in real estate crowdfunding to earn income passively.
-This has been a life-saver given I also became a new father in 2017.
+Since selling my main SF rental house in 2017, I reinvested $954,000 of the proceeds in private real estate funds to earn income passively.
+This has been a life-saver given my responsibilities as a father.

 Now that I have two children to raise, I appreciate the stability and the 100% passiveness of earning income through real estate crowdfunding.
 Investing in private real estate funds has simplified my life, reduced stress, and earned me more passive income.
 It's been great to invest in real estate outside of expensive San Francisco.